தமிழ் காலண்டர்

 Tamil Panchangam Calendar - Lunisolar System

 Auspicious timings, known as "muhurtham," are chosen with the help of the Panchang to ensure success and harmony.
-For instance, the Tamil calendar marks specific days such as "Subha Muhurtham" for weddings and "Amavasai" (new moon) or "Pournami" (full moon) for certain spiritual practices.
+For instance, the Tamildot calendar marks specific days such as "Subha Muhurtham" for weddings and "Amavasai" (new moon) or "Pournami" (full moon) for certain spiritual practices.
 Farmers, too, rely on the Panchang to select the best dates for sowing and harvesting crops.
 Even in modern times, despite technological advancements, many Tamil households adhere to these age-old practices for peace and prosperity.

 The Tamil calendar is based on a combination of solar and lunar movements, incorporating the positions of the sun and the moon to calculate dates and festivals.